 Your Directors have pleasure in presenting the Directors' Report and the AuditedStatement of Accounts (both Standalone and Consolidated) of the Company for the FinancialYear ended 31st March 2021.

 1. FINANCIAL SUMMARY/HIGHLIGHTS:

-The performance during the period ended 31st March 2020 has been as under:
+The performance of the Company during the year has been as under: